-- 1. Member has diabetes treated with insulin: and - 2.
+- 1. Member has diabetes treated with insulin; and - 2.
 Member qualifies for both an insulin pump and a long-term continuous glucose monitor; and - 3.
 Member is in need of a new device due to ANY of the following: - a.
 Scheduled replacement of device previously approved by the Plan, or - b.
-New qualification, or - c.
-Persistent insufficient glycemic control, defined as one of the following: - i.
-Glycated hemoglobin (HbA1c) concentrations ≥ 7% on multiple consecutive readings that include a test taken in the past three months, or - ii.
+New qualification, or - Persistent insufficient glycemic control, defined as one of the following: - i.
+Glycated hemoglobin (HbA1c) concentrations ≥ 7% with test taken in the past 4 months, or - ii.
 Recurrent severe hypoglycemia (less than 50mg/dl) - 4.
 Members are willing and able to self-monitor their long-term diabetes stability through All the following: - Taking four blood glucose concentration observations (either through device CGM capability or fingerstick) per day; and - b.
 Maintaining contact with their primary healthcare provider; and - c.
 Notice warnings, signals, alerts, and alarms from the device (please see section on enhancements and accommodations for visual and auditory impairments).

-The system requires interaction for post-meal bolusing and retains the functionality of both a standalone glucose monitor and insulin pump
+The system requires interaction for post-meal bolusing and retains the functionality of both a standalone glucose monitor and insulin pump.